 Forests are a precious resource in New Hampshire, where much of the state’s forestland is on privately-owned property.
 Environmental outcomes and quality of life all depend on the private actions of landowners.
 UNH Cooperative Extension is proud to be part of a new resource that provides landowners with practical information about preserving their land — and their legacy.

-“Your Land, Your Legacy” is a comprehensive guide to estate planning for landowners.
-It includes practical information for landowners, including:
+Protecting your Legacy: A New Hampshire landowner's guide to conservation-based estate planning includes practical information for landowners, including:

 - How to involve family members in making decisions about land

 - How to talk with family about estate planning issues

 - Details on ownership categories such as limited partnerships and trusts

 - Suggestions on permanent land use options such as conservation easements

 - Information on tax considerations.

 “We like to encourage people to care for their land while they’re still alive and to think about how they want their land to be cared for in the future,” says Karen Bennett, an Extension professor and specialist in forest resources and one of the guide’s authors.
 “Planning what will happen to your land when you’re gone is the next critical step of being a good steward.”